guergana/socket-tone/README.md

 # socket-tone
 Interactive music chat experiment with ToneJs and SocketIO

-This project is in an experimantal phase.
+This project is in an experimental phase.

 Choose a color and play notes interactively with other users using the keyboard.